Syracuse Orange women's ice hockey: 2008–09 season

-The Orange's inaugural season was in 2008–09, and the team played its first ever game on Wednesday, October 1, 2008 at Colgate.
+The Orange's inaugural season was in 2008–09, and the team played its first ever game on Wednesday, October 1, 2008, at Colgate.
 During the first game Lucy Schoedel recorded 34 saves and Megan Skelly scored the first goal in Syracuse women's ice hockey history nine seconds into the game.
 Despite holding a 2–0 lead in the game, the Orange lost to Colgate by a score of 3–4.
 The following two games were against the eventual NCAA champion Wisconsin Badgers on October 2 and 3.
 Despite losing both games, Lucy Schoedel made seventy five saves in two games.
 A week later, Syracuse played in its first ever College Hockey America conference game.
 The Orange took on the Robert Morris Colonials.
 Lucy Schoedel recorded her 100th career save (and totaling 130 stops in just four games) in a 1–0 losing effort.
 Team captain Stefanie Marty scored her first goal for Syracuse on October 17.
 It was a 4–2 loss at Quinnipiac.
 Of note, Cheyenne Bojeski also scored her first ever goal for Syracuse.
-The following day, co-captains Julie Rising and Stefanie Marty would both score as Syraucse won its first ever game by a 2–0 tally.
+The following day, co-captains Julie Rising and Stefanie Marty would both score as Syracuse won its first ever game by a 2–0 tally.

 March 5, 2009 was the first postseason game in Orange history.
 In the quarterfinal round of the College Hockey America tournament, the Orange were ousted by the Niagara Purple Eagles by a score of 3–2.
 Freshman forward Kylie Klassen made history by scoring the first playoff goal in the program's history.